drshahizan/SLR-FC/README.md

 <img src="/images/dorsu.jpeg"  height="500" />
 </p>

+JOIN US on April 22nd for the 2024 Research Colloquium, with the theme 'Unlocking Scholarly Insights: How AI Enhances Literature Reviews.'
+This event aims to enhance research proposals, foster a culture of innovation, and facilitate skills development among participants.
+It will feature resource speaker Assoc.
+Prof. Dr. Mohd Shahizan Othman from Universiti Teknologi Malaysia.
+Dr. Shahizan, an Associate Professor at Universiti Teknologi Malaysia (UTM), is passionate about education and research.
+With a focus on information retrieval, data mining, machine learning, and more, he's published numerous highly cited research papers.
+Dr. Shahizan actively contributes to the open-source community by creating courses and resources like "Research Design and Analysis in Data Science" and "Big Data Management."
+Renowned as an AI research expert, he conducts lectures at UTM and international universities.
+This is an excellent opportunity to be part of the future of academic research, so don't miss out!

 The title "Unlocking Scholarly Insights: How AI Enhances Literature Reviews" defines an exploration of how Artificial Intelligence (AI) is revolutionizing the way researchers conduct literature reviews.
 The key elements:

 * **Unlocking Scholarly Insights:** This refers to uncovering new knowledge and understanding within a particular field of study.
 Traditionally, literature reviews involve manually sifting through a vast amount of academic publications.